linkflow-repo/fitt360-sdk/README.md

   - If FITT360 connected with SDK sample app as USB Tethering, RNDIS connect automatically within 10 second.
   - USB Tethering's RNDIS requires an available USIM chip.
 If smartphone and tablet doesn't have available USIM chip , can not use FITT360 as USB Tethering.

+# New feature - 05/29/20
+1. enabled Stabilization
+  - you can enable or disable this function in preview page.